 As usual BMW has thrown masses of technical wizardry at the chassis, so this truck-sized monster can perform surprising off-road feats.
 Which no-one will use it for.

 The same technologies make it track-capable.
 Which no-one will use it for.
-(The M50d version, a 2,450kg diesel off-roader, equals the Nordschleife time of the V8-engined E90 M3.
-Yet more proof that a quick ‘Ring time says nothing about what makes a driver’s car.)
+(The now-deceased pre-facelift, quad-turbo M50d version equalled the Nordschleife time of the V8-engined E90 M3.
+Yet more proof that a quick 'Ring time says nothing about what makes a driver's car.)